Expensify/App/docs/articles/other/Insights.md

 4. Make sure that View in the top right corner is set to the pie chart icon
 5. You can view any dataset in more detail by clicking in the “View Raw Data” column

-## Export your Insights data:
+## Export your Insights data

 1. Switch the View in the top right corner of the [Insights page](https://www.expensify.com/expenses?param={"fromInsightsTab":true,"viewMode":"charts"}) to the lists icon
 2. Select the expenses you want to export, either by selecting individual expenses, or checking the select all box (next to Date at the top)
 3. Select **Export To** in the top right hand corner to download the report as a .csv file

-## Create a Custom Export Report for your Expenses:
+## Create a Custom Export Report for your Expenses

 1. Navigate to **Settings > Account > Preferences > scroll down to CSV Export Formats**
 2. Build up a report using these [formulas](https://community.expensify.com/discussion/5795/deep-dive-expense-level-formula/p1?new=1)
 3. Click the **Custom Export** button on the Insights page and your Account Manager will help get you started on building up your report

-## Create a Custom Export Report for your Policy:
+## Create a Custom Export Report for your Policy

 1. Navigate to **Settings > Policies > Group > [Policy Name] > Export Formats**
 2. Build up a report using these [formulas](https://community.expensify.com/discussion/5795/deep-dive-expense-level-formula/p1?new=1)